Jay-Shinde/Rent-Management-System/README.md

 # Rent-Management-System

-Rent management system is a software tool designed for landlords and property managers to easily manage rent payments and bills.
+Rent management system is a software tool built using Java and MySQL database, designed for room owners and property managers to easily manage rent payments and bills.
 It allows owners to track who has paid the rent, add different bills like electricity bills, and notify tenants about updated bills and payments.
 The system simplifies rent management and ensures that all payments and bills are organized and accounted for in one place.\

 Fetures:\
 -Add new tenant, delete tenant, update payment status\